The ProfD HaSC has a start date every other year. The next start date will be in October 2021.

 Selection to the course will be based on the proposal's quality, applicant's qualifications, interview, as well as on the availability of supervisors with appropriate expertise and interest in your area of research.

-Click here to begin your application to study the Professional Doctorate in Health and Social Care now.
+Begin your application to study the Professional Doctorate in Health and Social Care.